Binary Ordered Compression for Unicode

-Binary Ordered Compression for Unicode (BOCU) is a MIME compatible Unicode compression scheme.
+Binary Ordered Compression for Unicode (BOCU) is a MIME-compatible Unicode compression scheme.
 BOCU-1 combines the wide applicability of UTF-8 with the compactness of Standard Compression Scheme for Unicode (SCSU).
 This Unicode encoding is designed to be useful for compressing short strings, and maintains code point order.
 BOCU-1 is specified in a Unicode Technical Note.

-For comparison SCSU was adopted as standard Unicode compression scheme with a byte/code point ratio similar to language-specific code pages.
+For comparison SCSU, was adopted as standard Unicode compression scheme with a byte-to-codepoint ratio similar to language-specific code pages.
 SCSU has not been widely adopted, as it is not suitable for MIME "text" media types.
 For example, SCSU cannot be used directly in emails and similar protocols.
-SCSU requires a complicated encoder design for good performance.
-Usually, the zip, bzip2, and other industry standard algorithms compact larger amounts of Unicode text more efficiently.
+SCSU requires a complex encoder design for good performance.
+Usually, the zip, bzip2, and other industry-standard algorithms compact larger amounts of Unicode text more efficiently.

 Both SCSU and BOCU-1 are IANA registered charsets.

 Details

 All numbers in this section are hexadecimal, and all ranges are inclusive.

 Code points from U+0000 to U+0020 are encoded in BOCU-1 as the corresponding byte value.
 All other code points (that is, U+0021 through U+D7FF and U+E000 through U+10FFFF) are encoded as a difference between the code point and a normalized version of the most recently encoded code point that was not an ASCII space (U+0020).
 The initial state is U+0040.
 The normalization mapping is as follows: